I'm a paragraph. Click here to add your own text and edit me. It's easy.

 On boats where the forestay attaches partway up, and not at the top of the mast, running backstays may be attached at each quarter and at the point on the mast where the forestay is attached.
 The windward running backstay is kept tight to prevent the mast buckling under the load of the staysail.
 The leeward running backstay is kept slack, or even drawn forward to the shrouds, to prevent it chafing the sails.

 Anchor rodes are often sheathed with a soft material, such as leather, where they pass through fairleads; the softer material chafes while the rode is protected.

 n The small hand-held container used to bail a boat.

 The sail is four-sided, supported from throat to peak by an asymmetric, oblique (not square) yard which is raised by a ha'lyard and held to the mast by a parrel.
 The sail is held from tack to clew by a boom bowsed down to the heel of the mast by a tack purchase.
 There is a single sheet to, usually, the after end of the boom so that the balanced lugsail is used as a fore-and-aft sail.
 One-third to one-quarter of the sail is forward of the mast; the rest is abaft the mast.

 This beautiful dinghy, with balanced lugsail, is available for hire from Hunter's Yard on the Norfolk Broads

-In his 1906 treatise Folkard describes a balance lug in terms which we would now use to describe a dipping lug.
-He describes an innovation which had a boom along the foot of the sail: what we would now describe as a balance(d) lug.
+In his 1906 treatise Folkard described a balance lug in terms which we would now use to describe a dipping lug.
+He described an innovation which had a boom along the foot of the sail: what we would now describe as a balance(d) lug.